HL7/VhDir/source/pages/_includes/vhdir-organizationaffiliation-intro.md

 **Examples:**

-The following are example uses for the vhdir-organizationrole profile:
+The following are example uses for the vhdir-organizationaffiliation profile:

 -  [Independence Rehabilitation provides rehab services to Founding Fathers Memorial Hospital](OrganizationAffiliation-orgrole1.html)
 -  [Founding Fathers Memorial Hospital is a member of Monument HIE](OrganizationAffiliation-orgrole2.html)